 Various finds were excavated at Pentre Ifan cromlech including a small amount of flint flakes and some fragments of pottery.
 What is thought to have been the original door way in to the cairn is blocked by a huge upright bolder which is believed was put in place to close the cairn after its use.

 Interpretation of how it may have originally looked

 - Camping/Glamping nearby

 From Newport, head east along the A487.
-After passing Llwyngwair Manor on your left, take the next right sign posted 'Pentre Ifan'.
+After passing Llwyngwair Manor on your left, take the next right sign posted 'Pentre Ifan', if you over shoot the turning and see a sign for Nevern, you can turn around in the layby on your left.
 Keep going straight on at the cross roads for another three quarters of a mile.
 Follow the right hand lane sign posted 'Pentre Ifan' and after some half a mile you will see a layby on your right.
 Park here and the entrance to Pentre Ifan cromlech is at the lower end of the layby.